Sales forecasting software vs. an excel sheet – which one wins?

 The number one problem sellers have pointed out during the usage of Excel as their forecasting solution and inventory management method is the wasted time.
-It takes a lot of time for the inventory manager to locate reports from data sources, export them, organize all that data in an inventory spreadsheet and with all that buzz around provide accurate calculations and analysis without costly errors.
+It takes a lot of time to locate reports from data sources, export them and organize all that data in an inventory spreadsheet.
+With all that buzz around it becomes hard to provide accurate calculations and analysis without costly errors.

 The same statistics by Vortini have revealed that in some cases forecasting may even take a day to complete per sales professional.
 When calculated it becomes evident that 20% of each employees’ working week is spent on a non-profit activity.
 The conclusion is obvious here, the seller has to sacrifice either the accuracy of the forecasting data or meeting deadlines on critical inventory spreadsheet decisions.

 Generally, Excel-based reports are long and complex even for the most fluent Excel expert.
 You cannot deny that constantly scrolling up and down, left and right, hiding and unhiding columns to find relevant cells is more than confusing.

 The fact is that the inventory spreadsheet files in Excel consist of numerous parts and the information are too much to handle or organize on one sheet.
 Thus, it’s logical that the sales forecasting methods and process are error-prone and the results are often unsatisfactory.

 Creating a reliable process on an Excel sheet requires plenty of time and that is where Excel becomes ineffective.

 Besides being time-consuming and complex, Excel sheets are prone to major errors when changing even one cell in the sheet.